AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stages-and-touchpoints.md

 ## What Boomerang Stages and Touchpoints Look like in Your CRM {#what-boomerang-stages-and-touchpoints-look-like-in-your-crm}

-Without Boomerang stages (the “before”), you will only see the most recent MQL or most recent SQL touchpoint associated to a Lead/Contact record.
+Without [!UICONTROL Boomerang] stages (the “before”), you will only see the most recent MQL or most recent SQL touchpoint associated to a Lead/Contact record.

 ![](assets/1.png)

-With Boomerang Stages and touchpoints, you will see touchpoints that occur for each stage transition.
-The naming convention for these boomerang touchpoints will be as follows:
+With [!DNL Boomerang] Stages and touchpoints, you will see touchpoints that occur for each stage transition.
+The naming convention for these [!DNL boomerang] touchpoints will be as follows:

 **[Stage Name]-00.**

-Using the example below, this Marketo Measure account has included MQL and SQL in their boomerang stages, and have chosen to display 2 boomerang touchpoints per stage.
+Using the example below, this [!DNL Marketo] Measure account has included MQL and SQL in their boomerang stages, and have chosen to display 2 boomerang touchpoints per stage.

 ![](assets/2.png)